Study in UK: Top Universities, Courses, Scholarships, Visa

 • Cardiff Metropolitan University

-The UK government stated about some mandatory documents that are needed for a university application in UK.
+The UK government stated some mandatory documents that are needed for a university application in the UK.
 Here are the document requirements for a UK university application.

 • Current passport